 The Pfizer-BioNTech COVID-19 vaccine is approved for individuals age 16 and older by the U.S. Food and Drug Administration (FDA) has issued Emergency Use Authorizations (EUA) to permit the use of the Pfizer-BioNTech COVID-19 vaccine for people who are 12 years old and older and the Moderna COVID-19 vaccine for people who are 18 years old and older.

-Lawrence General Hospital continues receiving limited quantities of the Pfizer and Moderna COVID-19 vaccine.
-The hospital is following the three-phase COVID-19 vaccine prioritization guidance from the Commonwealth of Massachusetts.
+Lawrence General Hospital continues receiving limited quantities of the Pfizer, Moderna, and Johnson & Johnson COVID-19 vaccine.

 Who is currently eligible for the COVID-19 vaccine?